Siting your Garden Tunnel

 You need as much light as possible so do not site Garden Tunnel directly under trees and hedges.
 Apart from shading your polytunnel, leaves will get onto the plastic covers and allow mould and lichen to take hold.
 If possible choose a south facing slope to maximise light levels.

 Wind behaves like water.
 This means that if the wind is forced through narrower gap it will dramatically pick up speed.
 Therefore try to avoid siting the structure directly in front of a gate way or a gap in the hedge where the wind will be forced to accelerate.

 There is often much discussion on whether polytunnels should run North to South or East to West.
-In reality as long as the Garden Tunnel is not positioned on a severe North facing slopes then the orientation is not critical.
+In reality, as long as the Garden Tunnel is not positioned on severe North facing slopes then the orientation is not critical.